gchure/phd/src/chapter_04/section_03_introduction.md

 substitutions, none have explored how the physiological state of the cell as governed by external factors influences gene expression.
-This is arguably one of the most critical variables one can experimentally tune to understand the role of these regulatory architectures play in cellular physiology writ large.
+This is arguably one of the most critical variables one can experimentally tune to understand the roles these regulatory architectures play in cellular physiology writ large.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this work, we interrogate the adaptability